SEXUAL MISCONDUCT (Beginning on page 16, Student Code of Conduct)

-A. Do not bathe, change your clothes, douche, or do anything to change your appearance.
-Some important physical evidence may be gone after forty-eight (48) hours, so it is absolutely imperative to act quickly.
+- Do not bathe, change your clothes, douche, or do anything to change your appearance.
+Some important physical evidence may be gone after 48 hours, so it is absolutely imperative to act quickly.
 However, there is not a statute of limitations on filing complaints with the Dean of Students.

-B. Contact the CIRCAW Office at (580) 559-5861 (if during ECU business hours) A CIRCAW representative may accompany you to ECU Police Department or the hospital, but they recognize that this is your decision.
+- Contact the CIRCAW Office at 580-559-5861 (if during ECU business hours) A CIRCAW representative may accompany you to ECU Police or the hospital, but they recognize that this is your decision.
 The CIRCAW representative will assist you regardless of your decision about reporting.
 If you elect to go to the police or the hospital, you are strongly urged not to undergo this ordeal alone.

-C. Call ECU Police Department and report the sexual assault even if you do not want to prosecute.
+- Call ECU Police and report the sexual assault even if you do not want to prosecute.
 It is important to report sexual assault, so that the crime can be reported for the protection of others.

-D. Go to the nearest hospital emergency room (ER), regardless of whether you have physical injuries resulting from the assault.
-The ER will provide testing for semen, pregnancy, and sexually transmitted infection (S.T.I) tests in addition, this will help if you choose to pursue criminal charges.
+- Go to the nearest hospital emergency room, regardless of whether you have physical injuries resulting from the assault.
+The ER will provide testing for semen, pregnancy, and sexually transmitted infection (STI) tests in addition, this will help if you choose to pursue criminal charges.
 Even if you do not want to prosecute now, you may change your mind later.

-E. A follow-up check may be recommended by the health care provider since some S.T.I.’s cannot be detected immediately.
+- A follow-up check may be recommended by the health care provider since some STI’s cannot be detected immediately.

 Student victims of sexual assault may file an anonymous report with the Dean of Students, whether or not the victim of a sexual assault decides to file criminal charges against the offender at a later date.
-The Anonymous Reporting Form can be acquired online at https://www.ecok.edu/current-students/student-services.
+The Anonymous Reporting Form can be acquired online at here.
 To keep information anonymous, do not include names of victims or perpetrators.
-If names are included, this is no longer considered an anonymous report and an investigation may be conducted by ECU Police Department.
+If names are included, this is no longer considered an anonymous report and an investigation may be conducted by ECU Police.

 Regardless of the location of the assault, several options may be pursued.
 Victims may choose to pursue one or more of the following options, which include but are not limited to:

-A. Pursuing criminal charges through East Central University Police Department, Ada Police Department, Chickasaw Lighthorse Police Department, or other law enforcement agency within the vicinity of the incident and/or your residence;
+- Pursuing criminal charges through ECU Police, Ada Police, Chickasaw Lighthorse Police, or other law enforcement agency within the vicinity of the incident and/or your residence.

-B. Contacting the CIRCAW Office, Memorial Student Union, Room K102, (580) 559-5861; The CIRCAW Office provides a safe place where victims can explore the options available to them through criminal proceedings, civil proceedings and student conduct proceedings.
+- Contacting the CIRCAW Office, Memorial Student Union, Room K102, 580-559-5861; the CIRCAW Office provides a safe place where victims can explore the options available to them through criminal proceedings, civil proceedings and student conduct proceedings.
 In addition, the CIRCAW Office assists with referrals for legal assistance, medical care, counseling, housing needs/relocation, and academic concerns.

-C. Obtaining a Victim’s Protection Order (VPO) through the office of the Pontotoc County District Attorney, (580) 332-0341.
+- Obtaining a Victim’s Protection Order (VPO) through the office of the Pontotoc County District Attorney, 580-332-0341.
 VPOs have nationwide and statewide validity unless otherwise stated.

-The CIRCAW Office, Memorial Student Union, Room K102, (580) 559-5861, will provide assistance and resources for recovery from sexual assault.
-In addition, the ECU Student Counseling Center, Memorial Student Union, Room 137, (580) 559-5714, will assist you by providing follow-up counseling and other resource.
-For more information, visit https://www.ecok.edu/current-students/student-services/student-counseling-center
+The CIRCAW Office, Memorial Student Union, Room K102, 580-559-5861, will provide assistance and resources for recovery from sexual assault.
+In addition, the ECU Student Counseling Center, Memorial Student Union, Room 137, 580-559-5714, will assist you by providing follow-up counseling and other resource.
+For more information, go here.

 In addition to addressing sexual assault through the criminal justice system another course of action is available.
 Cases involving sexual misconduct may be assigned to the Dean of Students.
 Students found responsible of sexual misconduct may face a number of sanctions, up to and including, expulsion.
-Further information regarding the disciplinary process may be obtained by contacting the Dean of Students at (580) 559-5208.
-In addition, copies of the Code of Student Conduct may be obtained at the Office of Student Development, Administration Building, Room 103, (580) 559-5208 and online at:https://www.ecok.edu/student-development/student-development-home/ecu-st....
+Further information regarding the disciplinary process may be obtained by contacting the Dean of Students at 580-559-5208.
+In addition, copies of the Code of Student Conduct may be obtained at the Office of Student Development, Administration Building, Room 103, 580-559-5208 and online here.

 At the conclusion of the investigation and hearing of any sexual assault case, the Dean of Students shall send written notice of the final determination of the student conduct body, who hears the case, to each party and the Title IX Coordinator within five (5) University business days following the resolution of the matter.

 The goal of the CIRCAW Office is to establish and maintain a cohesive response system in order to help students receive assistance easily and confidentially when a sexual assault occurs.
 The CIRCAW Office will not make decisions for students, but will inform them of available resources.
 After students have determined what the best plan is for their lives, the CIRCAW Office will aid them until their plan has been completed.
-For more information on safety educational programs, contact the CIRCAW Office, Memorial Student Union, Room K102, (580) 559-5861 or the ECU Police Department at (580) 559-5555.
+For more information on safety educational programs, contact the CIRCAW Office, Memorial Student Union, Room K102, 580-559-5861 or ECU Police at 580-559-5555.

 Retaliation against reporters of stalking is prohibited by University policy and state and federal laws.
 Retaliation may include, but is not limited to, threats, intimidation, harassment, physical abuse, damage to personal property, and/or reprisals against anyone who reports prohibited stalking behaviors.

-A. Pursuing criminal charges through ECU Police Department, Ada Police Department, Chickasaw Lighthorse Police Department, or other law enforcement agency within the vicinity of the incident and/or your residence;
+- Pursuing criminal charges through ECU Police, Ada Police, Chickasaw Lighthorse Police, or other law enforcement agency within the vicinity of the incident and/or your residence;

 Stalking is an unpredictable and dangerous behavior.
 Yet, you can increase your safety by considering and implementing some or all the following tips:

-B. Contact ECU Police Department or other local law enforcement agency for assistance;
+- Contact ECU Police or other local law enforcement agency for assistance;

-M. If you have any reason to believe that you may be in physical danger, call ECU Police Department at (580) 559-5555 or local police immediately.
-You may also call the Office of Student Development at (580) 559-5208 to reach the Dean of Students.
+- If you have any reason to believe that you may be in physical danger, call ECU Police at 580-559-5555 or local police immediately.
+You may also call the Office of Student Development at 580-559-5208 to reach the Dean of Students.